DavidAnson/vscode-markdownlint/README.md

 }
 ```

-Rule locations have the following precedence (in decreasing order):
+Configuration locations have the following precedence (in decreasing order):

 * `.markdownlint.{json,yaml,yml}` file in the same directory
 * `.markdownlint.{json,yaml,yml}` file in a parent directory